Skip to content

 1. Set Clear Goals

-Define what you want to achieve daily and weekly.
+Determine what you would like to accomplish daily and weekly.

 1. Avoid Multitasking